Tuesday, 12 April 2022

 10. He doesn't read comic books

 You may think being a costumed adventurer would indicate Batman has at least some interest in the superhero genre, but it's actually a well-established fact that the Dark Knight hates comic books.
 "I never know which panel to read next," he tells the resurrected Earth-One version of Vicki Vale in Almighty World-shattering Crisis on Infinitesimal Earths #789,245.
-"And all this convoluted backstory and jerking around of continuity doesn't make any sense to me."
+"And all this convoluted backstory and jerking around with continuity doesn't make any sense to me."
 Meanwhile in Detective Comics #8,645,078, he unsuccessfully tries to sue Alan Moore and Dave Gibbons for defamation of character after being made aware of subtle similarities between himself and various characters in Watchmen, but the case is thrown out of court.
 This experience strengthened his distaste for the medium, although he secretly enjoys reprints of old Garfield comic strips in the Gotham Globe.
 "It's a cat that eats lasagne," he explains to his irritating sidekick in Frank Miller's All Star Batman and Robin, the Boy Wonder #11.
 "That's some crazy shit right there."

-Wednesday 6 April 2022
+Wednesday, 6 April 2022

 Horror Show #2